 Scientific Computing and Visualisation

-- novel technologies: the use of mobile devices such as smart phones and tablets to explore and/or control the exploration and presentation of data, and the dissemination of interactive visualisations via 3D-PDF, Flash/Flex and HTML 5 standards.
+- novel e-technologies: the use of large-format tiled displays and gesture-based input devices to enhance presentation, exploration and comprehension of data, and the dissemination of interactive visualisations via 3D-PDF.

 |Giorgos Vernardos||PhD student||web page|

 |Dr Ben Barsdell||Harvard Center for Astrophysics|